 The Dexterity Test can be used to measure medication adherence.
 The test consists of five tasks that can include opening a screw-top medicine bottle and opening a child-resistant medicine bottle.
 Patients have to complete the task in one minute.
 Points are given for each completed task.

 - Everyday Cognition Battery

-Consists of four tests to assess older adults' everyday cognitive ability (based in three functional domains: medication use, finanacial planning, food preparation/nutrition): inductive reasoning test (42-items), Knowledge test (30-items), Declarative Memory Test (30-items), Working Memory Test
+Consists of four tests to assess older adults' everyday cognitive ability, based in three functional domains: medication use, financial planning, and food preparation/nutrition.
+The four tests include the inductive reasoning test (42-items), knowledge test (30-items), declarative memory test (30-items), and working memory test.

 - Functional Limitations Assessment